annahri/browser-dispatcher/README.md

 ## Installation

 1. Clone the repository
-2. Put the script somewhere in your `PATH`, e.g. `~/.local/bin`
+1. Put the script somewhere in your `PATH`, e.g. `~/.local/bin`
-3. Put the `.desktop` file in `~/.local/share/applications`
+1. Put the `.desktop` file in `~/.local/share/applications`
-4. Execute `xdg-mime default browser-dispatcher x-scheme-handler/http x-scheme-handler/https`
+1. Execute `xdg-mime default browser-dispatcher x-scheme-handler/http x-scheme-handler/https`
+1. Copy the sample config file to `~/.config/browser-dispatcher/config.yaml`
+1. Modify the config to your preference
-5. Done
+1. Done

 or just run `make install`